sdilts/cl-bindgen/README.md

 ```

 ### Batch file format
 Batch files use the YAML format.
-Mutliple documents can be contained in each input file.
+Multiple documents can be contained in each input file.

 Required Fields:
 + `output` : where to place the generated code